collaborative-robotics/collaborative-robotics.github.io/surgical-robotics-challenge/challenge-2.md

 ### Task

 Move large needle driver to grasp the needle and then move the needle tip to the target and drive the needle through the tissue until the tip exits.
 The accuracy of the simulated robot will be comparable to that of a real robot and thus visual feedback would be required to ensure accurate performance.

+The needle should be grasped near its base (i.e., back third of needle) with the gripper orthogonal to the plane of the needle.
+However, the evaluation metrics do not consider the needle grasp pose, so any pose that produces successful results is acceptable.

 <video width="960" height="540" autoplay muted loop>
   <source type="video/mp4" src="/surgical-robotics-challenge/task2_clip.mp4">